It is free to post jobs and search resumes on United Latino Job Bank.

 Once your account has been approved, you will be able to post and view your job.

-While United Latino Job Bank offers free job postings, HLPA.com asks $199.00 for nonmembers to post a job.
+While United Latino Job Bank offers free job postings, HLPA asks $199.00 for nonmembers to post a job.
 Both platforms cater to Hispanic job seekers and are U.S.-based.
-Although HLPA.com has services like targeted email campaigns and access to virtual events, it does not have a resume database like United Latino Job Bank.
+Although HLPA has services like targeted email campaigns and access to virtual events, it does not have a resume database like United Latino Job Bank.

-The Association of Latino Professionals For America (ALPFA) has an extensive price list that starts at $299 for a single job post, while Latino Job Bank offers free job posting services.
+ALPFA Career Center has an extensive price list that starts at $299.00 for a single job post, while Latino Job Bank offers free job posting services.
 Both platforms boast an extensive resume database, but ALPFA asks employers to purchase resume details.

-LatPro and United Latino Job Bank both offer job posting and resume search services, with LatPro's pricing starting at $10.00.
+Hispanic&LatinxJobs and United Latino Job Bank both offer job posting and resume search services, with the former's pricing starting at $295.00.
 United Latino Job Bank's services, however, are free.
-LatPro has an English, Spanish, and Portuguese website language option, while United Latino Job Bank's site is limited to English.
+Both Hispanic&LatinxJobs and United Latino Job Bank's platforms are limited to English.